When Anita Mui passed away several weeks after her farewell concert in 2003, fans of the Cantopop diva were devastated.

 Actress Susan Shaw (better known in Cantonese as Siu Yam Yam) plays herself in Dearest Anita.

-She was part of a panel of judges of the Anita Mui True Heart Charity Foundation, which distributes scholarships and study grants to aspiring musicians.
+She was part of a panel of judges of The Project Blossom charity foundation, which distributes scholarships and study grants to aspiring musicians.
 Formed in 1993, the foundation’s judges would audition and interview candidates.

 “It was so long ago that I had already forgotten about it,” said Shaw in a separate interview.
 “I didn’t realise I had approved one candidate who went on to become a successful musician.